Electroencephalography: Limitations

-EEG vis-à-vis fMRI, fNIRS, fUS and PET
+EEG's benefits over fMRI, fNIRS, fUS and PET

 EEG has several strong points as a tool for exploring brain activity.
-EEGs can detect changes over milliseconds, which is excellent considering an action potential takes approximately 0.5–130 milliseconds to propagate across a single neuron, depending on the type of neuron.
+EEG have excellent temporal resolution and can detect changes over milliseconds, which is particularly useful to assess a reaction to a stimulus considering an action potential takes approximately 0.5–130 milliseconds to propagate across a single neuron, depending on the type of neuron.
 Other methods of looking at brain activity, such as PET, fMRI or fUS have time resolution between seconds and minutes.
 EEG measures the brain's electrical activity directly, while other methods record changes in blood flow (e.g., SPECT, fMRI, fUS) or metabolic activity (e.g., PET, NIRS), which are indirect markers of brain electrical activity.

 EEG can be used simultaneously with fMRI or fUS so that high-temporal-resolution data can be recorded at the same time as high-spatial-resolution data, however, since the data derived from each occurs over a different time course, the data sets do not necessarily represent exactly the same brain activity.

 There are technical difficulties associated with combining EEG and fMRI including the need to remove the MRI gradient artifact present during MRI acquisition.
 Furthermore, currents can be induced in moving EEG electrode wires due to the magnetic field of the MRI.

 EEG can be used simultaneously with NIRS or fUS without major technical difficulties.
 There is no influence of these modalities on each other and a combined measurement can give useful information about electrical activity as well as hemodynamics at medium spatial resolution.

+EEG is also frequently combined with functional near-infrared spectroscopy (fNIRS) to enable simultaneous measurement of fast neuronal electrical activity and slower hemodynamic responses associated with neurovascular coupling.
+In such multimodal approaches, EEG provides millisecond-level temporal resolution, while fNIRS contributes complementary information on changes in oxygenated and deoxygenated hemoglobin with moderate spatial resolution.
+Combined EEG–fNIRS measurements can be performed without major technical interference between modalities and are therefore well suited for studies conducted outside highly controlled imaging environments.
+Integrated wireless EEG–fNIRS research systems have been developed to support synchronized data acquisition in a single wearable setup, including platforms such as the g.Nautilus wireless EEG and fNIRS headset produced by g.tec medical engineering GmbH, which enables concurrent recording of multi-channel EEG and fNIRS signals for applications in cognitive neuroscience, brain–computer interface research, and neurorehabilitation.